The Hangover Review – To a Night We Won’t Ever Forget

 The Hangover Review

-I think the best part about this plot is the way almost anyone can relate to the idea behind a little bit of a crazy night gone terribly wrong.
+The best part about this plot is the way almost anyone can relate to the idea of a crazy night gone terribly wrong.
 The group is made up of 4 very different characters that play off of each other and no matter who your friends are, you are going to immediately associate at least one person with each of the characters.

-The plot moves along quite quickly, and the largely unknown night is both a great source of comedy as well as a huge question mark.
-This uncertainty for almost the entire movie keeps your brain turning with What-ifs and hypotheses, all while being bombarded by comedic moments.
+The plot moves along quite quickly, and the largely unknown night is both a great source of comedy as well as a solid mystery.
+This uncertainty for almost the entire movie keeps your brain turning with “what-ifs” and hypotheses, all while being bombarded by comedic moments.